NanoComp/meep/doc/docs/Python_Tutorials/Custom_Source.md

 Stochastic Dipole Emission in Light Emitting Diodes
 ---------------------------------------------------

 In addition to the two source time profiles of a [continuous wave](../Python_User_Interface.md#continuoussource) (CW) and finite-bandwidth [pulse](../Python_User_Interface.md#gaussiansource), Meep supports a [custom source](../Python_User_Interface.md#customsource) for defining an arbitrary time profile.
-This feature can be used to model spatially incoherent random (i.e., [white noise](https://en.wikipedia.org/wiki/White_noise)) dipole emission in a [light-emitting diode](https://en.wikipedia.org/wiki/Light-emitting_diode) (LED) as well as spontaneously recombining excitonic emission in an [organic light-emitting diode](https://en.wikipedia.org/wiki/OLED) (OLED).
+This feature can be used to model spatially incoherent random (i.e., [white noise](https://en.wikipedia.org/wiki/White_noise)) dipole emission in a [light-emitting diode](https://en.wikipedia.org/wiki/Light-emitting_diode) (LED), spontaneously recombining excitonic emission in an [organic light-emitting diode](https://en.wikipedia.org/wiki/OLED) (OLED), as well as near-field heat transfer.

-This tutorial example involves computing the radiated [flux](../Introduction.md#transmittancereflectance-spectra) of a 2d LED-like periodic structure with a thin (1d) light-emitting layer.
+This tutorial example involves computing the radiated [flux](../Introduction.md#transmittancereflectance-spectra) from $N$ dipole emitters of a 2d LED-like periodic structure with a thin (1d) light-emitting layer.
 A schematic of the unit cell geometry and simulation layout is shown below.
-A silver (Ag) back reflector is used to direct (nearly) all the flux upwards into the $+y$ direction.
+A silver (Ag) back reflector is used to direct nearly all the flux upwards into the $+y$ direction.
 PML is used to terminate the air region at the top of the cell.
-(Note: PML is not necessary at the bottom of the cell as long as the Ag layer thickness is larger than its [skin depth](https://en.wikipedia.org/wiki/Skin_effect) of ~0.5 µm so that the bottom boundary condition does not affect the results.)
-The emitting layer has a wavelength-independent refractive index of 3.45.
+(Note: PML is not necessary at the bottom of the cell as long as the Ag layer thickness is larger than its [skin depth](https://en.wikipedia.org/wiki/Skin_effect) of ~0.5 µm so that the boundary condition at $-y$ does not affect the results.)
+The emitting layer is placed within a lossless dielectric with wavelength-independent refractive index of 3.45.

 <center>
 ![](../images/LED_layout.png)
 </center>

-There are two different methods for computing the radiated flux from $N$ dipoles based on the type of emitter: (1) random or (2) deterministic.
-In the first method (brute force), each emitter is a white-noise dipole source via `CustomSource`: every timestep for every dipole is an independent random number.
-A single iteration involves all $N$ dipoles.
-The results are averaged over multiple iterations via [Monte-Carlo sampling](https://en.wikipedia.org/wiki/Monte_Carlo_method).
-The second method involves a sequence of $N$ separate iterations each with a single deterministic dipole (i.e., pulsed time profile) at different positions in the emitting layer.
-Because dipoles at different positions are uncorrelated, the radiated flux is simply the average of all the individual iterations.
-The two approaches produce identical results but (1) is more computationally expensive than (2) because it requires a much large number of ensembles/iterations ($≫  N$) to attain low noise variance.
+There are two different methods for computing the radiated flux based on the type of emitter: (1) random or (2) deterministic.
+In Method 1 (brute force), each emitter is a white-noise dipole: every timestep for every dipole is an independent random number.
+A single run involves all $N$ dipoles which are modeled using a `CustomSource`.
+The stochastic results for the radiated flux are averaged over multiple trials/iterations via [Monte-Carlo sampling](https://en.wikipedia.org/wiki/Monte_Carlo_method).
+Method 2 involves a sequence of $N$ separate runs each with a single deterministic dipole (i.e., pulse time profile, `GaussianSource`) at different positions in the emitting layer.
+Because dipoles at different positions are uncorrelated, the radiated flux from the ensemble is simply the average of all the individual iterations.
+The two approaches produce identical results but Method 1 is more computationally expensive than Method 2 due to the much larger number of trials/iterations ($≫  N$) required to attain low noise variance.

 *Note regarding normalization*.
-When comparing the results from the two methods, it is necessary to scale the flux spectrum from method 2 in post processing due to the Gaussian pulse profile.
-However, it is convenient to nondimensionalize the results for both methods by dividing the flux spectrum for the textured surface with that from a flat surface.
-This way, the results can be compared directly without any tricky scaling.
+When comparing the results for the radiated flux from the two methods, it is necessary to scale the spectrum from Method 2 in post processing due to the Gaussian pulse profile.
+However, it is convenient to nondimensionalize the results (for both methods) by dividing the flux spectrum for the textured surface with that from a flat surface.
+This way, the results can be compared as-is without any tricky scaling.

-(A similar approach can be used to compute the near-field heat transfer between two grey bodies at thermal equilibrium.)

 The simulation script is in [examples/stochastic_emitter.py](https://github.com/NanoComp/meep/blob/master/python/examples/stochastic_emitter.py).